Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

         S 6431a0,4 miss
         ...

--   Since your transpose function is being evaluated on a direct-mapped cache, conflict misses are a potential problem.
-Think about the potential for conflict misses in your code, especially along the diagonal.
+-   Since the transpose function is being evaluated on a direct-mapped cache, conflict misses are a potential problem.
+Think about the potential for conflict misses in the code, especially along the diagonal.
 Try to think of access patterns that will decrease the number of these conflict misses.